 - Use the material to come up with a planner and other items to sell as a printable.

 - Break the article into sections and use each section as content for an email and make a series from them.
-This has the advantage of not needing as much rewriting as it will when you’re going to put on your website.
-Google isn’t on your list and SEO isn’t an issue.
+This has the advantage of not needing as much rewriting as it will when you’re going to post it on your website.
+Google isn’t on your list and SEO isn’t an issue in your emails.

 The goal is to get your money’s worth from your PLR budget.